Digitalis

 The patient-partner approach is this new concept of care in which the patient is as much a part of the team as any other healthcare provider, including a peer who previously benefitted from this innovative patient-partner initiative.

-They help treat high bloodBlood is composed of red blood cells, white blood cells, platelets, and plasma.
+Diabetes is a chronic disease on the rise worldwide, closely linked to cardiovascular disease, whose complications can be reduced through good bloodBlood is composed of red blood cells, white blood cells, platelets, and plasma.
 Red blood cells are responsible for transporting oxygen and carbon dioxide.
 White blood cells make up our immune defense system.
-Platelets contribute to blood pressure, certain heart rhythm disorders, and chest pain caused by angina.
+Platelets contribute to blood sugar control, healthy lifestyle habits, and appropriate treatments.

 This site is intended to provide information and make cardiology comprehensible for all patients; it is not a substitute for a doctor.
 It does, however, enable a better understanding of how the heart works, the many heart diseases that exist, the tests required to reach a diagnosis, and the drugs and other methods used to treat them.